 The solutions will thus be easily reconfigurable between different vehicle platforms to put them quickly in the hands of students.
 As the solutions have gotten better and more affordable, the DOD’s integration of them and nontraditional training approaches into curricula has grown.

-This new technology is disrupting training paradigms regarding the use of enterprise simulators.
+This new technology, combined with instructional design, is disrupting training paradigms regarding the use of enterprise simulators.
 Our continued research in this area is focusing on metrics development, which will allow us to quantify and compare the benefits of low-cost simulators with much higher-cost alternatives.